The Kurowski-Crofskey Family

 Rose and Ernest bought a farm in the Waverley district and Ernest looked to other businesses: Within two years his Waverley Proprietary Cheese Company, established in 1903, produced 60 tons of butter and 50 tons of cheese.
 He bought creameries in Kohi, Manutahi and Maxwell, a blacksmiths, a wheelwrights and a “picture theatre” in Waverley—and was also a Justice of the Peace.

-The Blakes’ lifestyle necessitated regular entertaining and Rose asked Mary to help her at Waverley.
+The Blakes’ lifestyle necessitated regular entertaining and Rose asked her sister Mary to help her at Waverley.
 This gave Mary the opportunity to leave her stepfather’s farm but the younger sister did not always appreciate Rose’s bossy nature, which led to Mary confirming her relationship with Martin Ryan.

 Pat: “My grandmother had continually refused his proposals until one day Rose went too far with her autocratic manner, so Mary caught the train to Eltham with the thought she would tell Martin she would marry him.
 However, Martin Francis Ryan had waited long enough and was already on a horse on his way down to Waverley to propose again… eventually they met up and were married in Eltham.”

-Left, Mary (standing) with Martin and their unnamed bridesmaid on their wedding day in July 1900.
+Mary (standing) with Martin and their unnamed bridesmaid on their wedding day in July 1900.

 Joe Crofskey with his sisters Rose Blake, left and Mary Ryan.